Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 In our implementation, the mapping of a block uses the auxiliary information as follows.

 First, it iterates over all known tags and compares each one with the block's identifiers.
-If the tag is a substring of the parameter, then we have a match.
+If the tag is a substring of the parameter, then a match is found.

-Second, if the first step fails, we compare the block's reward addresses with known pool addresses and again look for a match.
+If the first step fails, we compare the block's reward addresses with known pool addresses (including special addresses that exist for some blockchains) and again look for a match.

-In both cases, if there is a match, then: (i) we map the block to the matched pool; (ii) we associate all of the block's reward addresses (that is, the addresses that receive fees from the block) with the matched pool.
+In both cases, if there is a match, then:

+1. We map the block to the matched pool.
+2. We associate all of the block's reward addresses (that is, the addresses that receive fees from the block) with the matched pool.
+3. We record the mapping method that was used to obtain the mapping (`known_identifiers` for the first case or `known_addresses` for the second.

 In essence, the identifiers are the principal element for mapping a block to an entity and the known addresses are the fallback mechanism.

 If there is a match, we also parse the auxiliary information, such as pool ownership or clusters, in order to assign the block to the top level entity, e.g., the pool's parent company or cluster.
+If a match is found this way, we update the mapping method to `known_pool_links`.

-If both mechanisms fail, then no match is found.
+If all mechanisms fail, then no match is found.
 In this case, we assign the reward addresses as the block's entity.